theOehrly/Fast-F1/docs/examples/basics.rst

   F1ApiSupport                                                 True
   Name: French Grand Prix, dtype: object

-Let's see which race weekend this actually is.
+The :class:`~fastf1.events.Event` object is a subclass of a :class:`pandas.Series`.
+The individual values can therefore be accessed as it is common for pandas objects:

 .. doctest::

-  >>> session.event.EventName
+  >>> session.event['EventName']
   'French Grand Prix'
-  >>> session.event.EventDate  # this is the date of the race day Timestamp('2021-06-20 00:00:00')
+  >>> session.event['EventDate']  # this is the date of the race day Timestamp('2021-06-20 00:00:00')

-If you do not specify which session you want to load, ``.get_session()`` will return a :class:`fastf1.events.Event` object instead of a session.
-The weekend object provides methods which return the individual sessions.
+You can also load an event directly, by using the function :func:`fastf1.get_session`.
+The :class:`~fastf1.events.Event` object in turn provides methods for accessing the individual associated sessions.

 .. doctest::